Telephone Triage

 - Any chest pain in a high-risk caller should be treated as MI until proven otherwise.

-- MI in women, diabetics, and older adults may present as vague, silent, or atypical symptoms.
+- MI in women, older adults, and individuals with diabetes may present as vague, silent, or atypical symptoms.

 - Patients over 70 years typically do not experience chest pain.